 Playbook

 This will be your reps’ roadmap for their first six weeks.
-Use this playbook to kick off your onboarding program, and include everything in it that an SDR needs to do their job effectively.
+Use this playbook to kick off your onboarding program, and include everything an SDR needs to do their job effectively.
 Document the entire SDR role, and then they’ll have the information in the playbook reinforced throughout the onboarding process.

 To help you out, we’ve created a sample onboarding curriculum that you can download for free and adapt to your own team’s needs.